patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tabs/tabs.md

 1. Primary tabs
 2. Secondary tabs

-Secondary tabs should also be used when tabs live within a component, or are in a non-full page context, like in modal.
+Secondary tabs should also be used when tabs live within a component, or are in a non-full page context, like in a modal.

 <img src="./img/secondary-2-tabs.png" alt="Secondary tabs ex" width="1500"/>